IsaacEhuan/POO-Project/documentation/Work process.md

 ### Springboot.
 Spring Boot is a light infrastructure that delete most of the work out of configuring Spring-based applications.
 The Spring Boot objactive is to provide a set of tools to quickly build Spring applications that are easy to configure.
 This tool will be connected with the Maven jars, which will facilitate some tasks at the time of the API creating and managment.
+Similarly, dependencies such as SpringWeb were used.

 ### Hibernate.
 Hibernate is an object-relational mapping (ORM) tool for the Java platform that facilitates the mapping of attributes between a traditional relational database and the object model of an application, through declarative files (XML) or annotations in the beans of the entities that allow these relationships to be established.